DominicTWHV/LJSpeech_Dataset_Generator/README.md

 # Setup:

+Script tested on:

-Script tested on Ubuntu Server 22.04 LTS with python version `3.10.12`
+Ubuntu Server 22.04 LTS with python version `3.10.12` Ubuntu Desktop 24.04 LTS with python version `3.12.3`

+Should also be fully compatible with Debian based systems.

 **Clone repository:**